5.2. Discrete Fourier Transform#

 5.2.1.
 DFT properties#

-• Since the DFT coefficients \(X_k\)’s are the frequency-domain samples of the DTFT \(X(e^{j\hat\omega})\), the properties of DTFT (see Section 2.2.2) carry over to DFT with the caveat that we have to consider the periodic extension \(x_M[n]\) instead of \(x[n]\) when the operation involved makes the resulting signal violate the condition that its value must be zero except for \(n=0,1,2,\ldots,M-1\).
-We consider two examples below.
+Since the DFT coefficients \(X_k\)’s are the frequency-domain samples of the DTFT \(X(e^{j\hat\omega})\), the properties of DTFT (see Section 2.2.2) carry over to DFT with the caveat that we have to consider the periodic extension \(x_M[n]\) instead of \(x[n]\) when applying the properties, particularly when the operation involved makes the resulting signal violate the condition that its value must be zero except for \(n=0,1,2,\ldots,M-1\).
+To illustrate such situations, we consider two examples below.

 Let \(x[n] \stackrel{\text{DTFT}}{\longleftrightarrow} X(e^{j\hat\omega})\).
 Then from the time shifting property of DTFT, we have \(x[n-n_0] \stackrel{\text{DTFT}}{\longleftrightarrow} e^{-j\hat\omega n_0} X(e^{j\hat\omega})\).
 From (5.1), the frequency-domain samples \(\{ e^{-j\frac{2\pi k n_0}{M}} X(e^{j\frac{2\pi k }{M}}) \}_{k=0}^{M-1}\) give the periodic extended signal \(x_M[n-n_0]\).
 As the length of \(x[n]\) is at most \(M\), the period of \(x_M[n-n_0]\) over \(n=0,1,2,\dots, M-1\) is simply a circularly shifted version of \(x[n]\) by \(n_0\).